msped/projectparts/README.md

 ### Existing Features

-- Products page displays 15 products as a standard, showing full products when using search filters.
+- All products are shown, 15 per page, unless a user search for specific vehicle.

 - When orders have been made they are viewable in the users profile.

 - Profile details are editable within a users profile.
 If a profile is incomplete a check engine light will display next to the users first name on the navbar.

-- Each carts item is automatically assigned an entry to number to the competition.
+- Each carts item is automatically assigned an entry to number to the competition if the user answer the competitions question correctly.

 - New competition is automatically created when active competition is below a certain number of entries.